Keyboard shortcuts

 decorrelate_u_nk_with_observable

-This path accepts an external scalar observable, most commonly EPtot.
+This path accepts an external scalar observable, most commonly a potential-energy observable such as EPtot.

 The observable determines which sample indices are retained, and those retained indices are then applied back to the full u_nk rows.